 While puzzles benefit people of all ages, the benefits are especially pronounced for seniors.
 Puzzles improve brains, help people relax, are a good opportunity for social interaction, and are just good fun!

 Lutheran Senior Services (LSS) communities provide many activities that help older adults stay active and engaged.
-Visit our senior living communities page to find an LSS community near you!
+Visit our centers for senior care and assistance page to find an LSS community near you!